Skip to content

 return c

-In the right top bar of the tab, click the eye button.
+4. In the right top bar of the tab, click the eye button.
 Then click Show GDS to open the GDS View.

-GDS View
+Show GDS

-In the Code View, replace World with your name to personalize your Python cell, and observe the changes in the GDS View.
+In the Code View, replace world with your name to personalize your Python cell, and observe the changes in the GDS View.

 Make it parametric